Residual Context Diffusion Language Models: Experiments

 \subsection{Ablation studies}

-We ablate the choice of $\alpha_i^{(t)}$ in Eq.~(\ref{eqn:formula}) to identify the optimal interpolation strategy.
-Beyond our proposed normalized entropy interpolation ($\alpha_i^{(t)} = \hat{H}(\hat{x}_i^{(t)})$), we evaluate linear, confidence-based, and inverse-mapping variants.
-To isolate the efficacy of context extraction from training interference, we conduct evaluations using an SDAR-1.7B-b64 draft model to guide an SDAR-8B-b64 target model at every denoising step.
-At a fixed 0.85 confidence threshold, we evaluate the Accuracy vs. Token per Step trade-off for each variant.
-Results in Fig.~\ref{fig:ablation-on-alpha} demonstrate that normalized entropy achieves the superior Pareto frontier.
-It maximizes parallel decoding speed (Token per Step) while maintaining high reasoning accuracy.
+\textbf{Interpolation Strategy.} We ablate the choice of $\alpha_i^{(t)}$ in Eq.~(\ref{eqn:formula}) to identify the optimal interpolation strategy.
+Beyond our proposed normalized entropy interpolation ($\alpha_i^{(t)} = \hat{H}(\hat{x}_i^{(t)})$), we evaluate fixed-scalar ($\alpha=0.3$), confidence-based ($\alpha_i^{(t)} = \max(\hat{x}_i^{(t)})$), standard residual ($\alpha=1.0$), top-1 token (replacing the full predictive distribution with only the most probable token as the residual), and inverse-mapping ($1-\hat{H}(\hat{x}_i^{(t)})$, $1-\max(\hat{x}_i^{(t)})$) variants.
+To isolate the efficacy of context extraction from training interference, we conduct evaluations using an untrained SDAR-1.7B-b64 draft model to guide an SDAR-8B-b64 target model at every denoising step under a fixed 0.85 confidence threshold.
+Results in Fig.~\ref{fig:ablation-on-alpha} demonstrate that normalized entropy achieves the superior Pareto frontier, maximizing parallel decoding speed (Token per Step) while maintaining high reasoning accuracy.
 Although a marginal accuracy gap exists relative to the baseline in this setting, it is effectively eliminated after SFT.
 Thus, we adopt the adaptive entropy-based $\alpha$ for its robust information extraction.

+\textbf{Residual Initialization.} Here, we ablate the initialization of the residual context.
+Our alternatives are: initializing from a zero vector, from a Dirichlet distribution, from the lightweight reference model's prediction, and from an extra forward pass of the target model itself.
+As shown in Table~\ref{tab:init-ablation}, all single-model variants outperform the ref-based approach, with Dirichlet initialization achieving the best accuracy (77.4\%).
+Remarkably, even the naive Dirichlet prior, a non-informative distribution, surpasses both the 1.7B and 4B reference models, indicating that low-quality signals from small reference models can actively mislead generation.
+We leave the exploration of richer initialization schemes to future work.